cypress-io/cypress/docs/source/api/cypress-api/env.md

 **Why would I ever need to use environment variables?**

-The [Environment Variables](https://on.cypress.io/guides/environment-variables) guide explains common use cases.
+The {% url 'Environment Variables' environment-variables %} guide explains common use cases.

 **Can I pass in environment variables from the command line?**

 Yes.
 You can do that and much more.

-The [Environment Variables](https://on.cypress.io/guides/environment-variables) guide explains the 4 ways you can set environment variables for your tests.
+The {% url 'Environment Variables' environment-variables %} guide explains the 4 ways you can set environment variables for your tests.